Student finance on a year abroad

 Your Tuition Fee Loan and Maintenance Loan from your year abroad will simply be added to your total student debt for you to pay off after you graduate.

-However, don't forget that grants (including Travel Grants and funding from Erasmus +) does NOT have to be repaid.
+However, don't forget that grants (including Travel Grants and funding from Erasmus +) do NOT have to be repaid.
 This is essentially free money, and won't add to the overall cost of your degree!

 Although adding another year onto your degree by doing a year abroad might make your total student debt larger, it's likely that you'll never pay this all off before the debt is wiped.
 Try out our Student Loan repayment calculator to see for yourself.

-If you want more information on how you repay your student loan, we've got a whole guide to take you through it – and it's not as scary as you think, we promise!
+If you want more information on how you repay your Student Loan, we've got a whole guide to take you through it – and it's not as scary as you think, we promise!

 Year abroad costs to consider

 So we've covered all the money that's available to you on a year abroad, but what are you going to have to spend it on?
 These are the costs you'll need to budget for: